The Kate Slate: November 4, 2008

 It doesn't resolve the issues of female and male parity in the workplace which some proponents say it does.
 And, no other types of leave--medical or not, save for military leave, is not treated the same way, so it isn't really fair.
 Finally, I don't want City employees to put benefits changes on the ballot every election when they can do this through legislation with the Board of Supervisors.

-Changing revenue bond authority to pay for public utility facilities - yes
+H - Changing revenue bond authority to pay for public utility facilities - yes

 This ballot initiative basically authorizes a study on the municipalization of power in San Francisco with goals aimed towards renewable energy, and authorizes the Board of Supervisors to issue revenue bonds to invest in utilities.
 I think the study is wise, and really should be done to find out how SF could use renewable energy.